kbilsted/CodeQualityAndReadability/Articles/DevOps/ShortDockerTutorial.md

 ```

-## Mount a folder from the host machine
+## Binding Mount - target a folder on the host machine

 Sometimes you do not want Docker to manage the storage.
 Instead, you want the container to read and write directly to a normal folder on your machine.
 This is called a bind mount.

 Create a folder on the host machine and run the image.
-If you are on windows you must use the `\` for the path.
-We use `.\host-data` to denote the sub-folder from where we run
+If you are on Windows, you must use `\` for the path.
+We use `.\host-data` to denote the sub-folder from where we run.

 ```
 > mkdir host-data
-> docker run --rm -v .\host-data:/data my-stuff:latest
+> docker run --rm -v .\host-data:/data my_stuff:latest
 ```

-The container writes the file to `/data/message.txt`, but `/data` points to the `host-data` folder on your machine.
+The container writes the file to `/data/log.txt`, but `/data` points to the `host-data` folder on your machine.
+Let us now look inside the folder:

-If we now look in the folder outside Docker, we can see the file:

 ```
-> dir host-data
+> dir host-data\
 Mode                 LastWriteTime         Length Name
 ----                 -------------         ------ ----
 -a---          05-05-2026    08:38             10 log.txt